 However, a creative design may address this and the other requirements so that a development in these locations poses no greater risk to life than development elsewhere.

 It should also be noted that the available flood data used to map the new Category 4 had less detail than that available to map the other categories.
-As such the boundaries of the new Category 4 may be somewhat conservative, particularly away from the main channels of the Parramatta River and Claycliff Creek.
-However, a conservative approach has been taken with the mapping.
-There should be the opportunity for proposed developments in these areas to demonstrate that there is a lesser flood risk than has been mapped until the Parramatta River flood study is completed and greater confidence can be placed in the extent of the 5% flood extent.
+As such the boundaries of the new Category 4 may be somewhat conservative, particularly away from the main channels of the Parramatta River and Clay Cliff Creek.

+However, a conservative approach has been taken with the mapping based on Council's currently adopted flood extents.